ajerezr/bot-mv-telegram/README.md

 * /realgirls - 100% machism free
 * /fitnessgirls - all glory the fitness girls
 * /uptime - Bot and server info
+* /domain - Checks if a given domain is avilable
 * /w - search weather prevision and plot data